 KANO IS CLOSE TO MY HEART.
-It's hot, crowded, dusty and ugly, but I spent four happy months there during three visits in the 1990s.
-I was researching a book I called "Peace In The House" about how marriages work when they are Islamic and Polygamous.
+It's a city of more than six million people, hot, crowded, dusty and ugly, but I spent four happy months there during three visits in the 1990s.
+I was researching a book I called "Peace In The House" about how marriages work when they are Islamic and polygamous.
 I loved the Hausa people and their willingness to laugh and enjoy good conversation and was in awe of their effortless social graces.
 When it turned out I couldn't finish my book (because of repetitive stress in my hands), it was one of the greatest disappointments of my life.

-So when I took up photography the first trip I made with my camera was back to Kano in 2010.
-My friends were still there, reachable with cell-phones now, but politically much had changed.
-Everyone was angry with western journalists for writing only about disease, corruption and poverty.
-Boko Haram had started, but no one would talk about it.
-And America had just helped the French bomb Libya, a Muslim country whose leader favored black Africans over Arabs.
+So when I took up photography, the first trip I made with my camera was back to Kano in 2010.
+My friends were still there, reachable now by cellphone, but politically much had changed.
+Everyone was angry with western journalists who seemed to focus only on poverty and disease.
+Boko Haram had started in the northeast, but no one would talk to me about it.
+Even worse, Obama had just helped the French bomb Libya, a Muslim country whose leader favored black Africans over Arabs.

-I hired two part-time guides to help with driving and translation (in Kano, in 2010, you still couldn't rent a car).
-One was the editor of a weekly English language newspaper, and the other carved out a living working for academics.
-Both men were smart and likable and intellectually curious, but I did have to spend a lot of time on the back of a motorcycle, in a city of six million people, breathing in exhaust.
+I hired two part-time guides to help with driving and translation (in Kano you still couldn't rent a car).
+One was the editor of a weekly English language newspaper and the head of a private secondary school.
+The other carved out a living by driving around visiting academics.
+Both men were smart and likable and intellectually curious, but I did have to spend a lot of time on the back of a motorcycle breathing in exhaust.